learn-academy-2023-golf/week-2-assessment-TheLavitz/interview-questions.md

 2. React: React is a JavaScript library focused on user interface.
 Importantly it is declaritive, which is supposed to make it easier to debug

-3. JSX: JSX stands for JavaScript XML and is a JavaScript syntax
+3. JSX: JSX stands for JavaScript XML and is a JavaScript syntax extension that allows you to write JavaScript that looks like HTML and produces React elements.